TypingMaster's Ultimate Typing Coach for School/Business (Windows)

 The Licenses Menu shows the type of licenses inserted (workstation or concurrent), the total number of licenses, licenses used and the number of free licenses.
 In the licenses menu, the following options are available:

-View/Add Licenses | When you select this option, a window appears showing you the licenses you have in use.
+When you select this option, a window appears showing you the licenses you have in use.

-You can insert new license packages into Typing Coach by inserting the License ID and Product Key in the appropriate fields. |
+You can insert new license packages into Typing Coach by inserting the License ID and Product Key in the appropriate fields.

-After you have uninstalled Typing Coach from the workstation, just check one or more workstations from the list and choose 'Licenses > Remove Workstation'. |
+After you have uninstalled Typing Coach from the workstations, you need to manually clean DATA SYNC folder before clicking 'Licenses > Remove Workstation'.

-Select All | Use this option to select all workstations easily e.g. if you want to quickly upgrade all users to the latest software version. |
+Select All Use this option to select all workstations easily .

 The first time you use Typing Coach User Manager will probably be after your server installation if you want to change the installation directory.
 However, you can control many more settings and options in Common Settings, which shall be explained in this chapter in detail.